-- (a) The income average for the property cannot exceed 60% of area median income, - (b) The income average for any bedroom type cannot exceed 60% of area median income, - (c) Market rate units are prohibited, and - (d) For projects with more than one building, Owners must select that each building is part of a multiple building set-aside on line 8b in Part II of IRS Form 8609.
+- (a) The income average for the property cannot exceed 60% of area median income, - (b) The income average for any bedroom type cannot exceed 60% of area median income, - (c) At least ten percent (10%) of qualified low-income units will be affordable to and occupied by households with incomes at or below thirty percent (30%) of area median income. - (d) Market rate units are prohibited, and - (e) For projects with more than one building, Owners must select that each building is part of a multiple building set-aside on line 8b in Part II of IRS Form 8609.